-Every retail business has its own needs, and every business owner has to choose the POS that best meets those needs.
+Every small business has its own needs, and every business owner has to choose the POS that best meets those needs.
 While we’re biased, we work hard to make Shopify POS the best solution for merchants who sell online and in person, by unifying all the tools and reports they need into one easy-to-understand back office.

 With Shopify, you can manage online and physical store inventory in the same place, and view hundreds of reports that unify store and online data.
 Plus, Shopify POS comes with unlimited staff accounts and registers, the ability to create custom staff roles and permissions, and selling features that no other POS software has out of the box.

 Shopify POS also integrates seamlessly with your Shopify online store.
 If you aspire to sell online and in-store, Shopify is the best way to realize your goals while avoiding complicated workarounds or jumping between multiple systems.

 Using multiple systems to manage our online and physical stores was frustrating.
 Managing all our sales channels from Shopify simplifies how we run our business and makes it easy to view data and compare their performance—from conversion rates and sales volume to customer value and beyond.